Are you an advisor? Go to Unbiased Pro

 How much will I get from Social Security benefits?

-How much you will get from special minimum Social Security depends on two things:
+How much you will receive from special minimum Social Security depends on two factors:

 The special minimum PIA is periodically increased to adjust for the increased cost of living.

-You can determine the PIA you currently qualify for by consulting the latest PIA table published by the Social Security Administration.
+You can determine the PIA for which you currently qualify by consulting the latest PIA table published by the Social Security Administration.

 What if you choose not to retire early?

-If you are 70 years old (or older) in 2024 and have the maximum 30 coverage years, you are eligible for the highest possible special minimum PIA of $4,873.00 per month.
+If you were 70 years old (or older) in 2024 and had a maximum of 30 coverage years, you would have been eligible for the highest possible special minimum PIA of $4,873 per month.
+The figure rose to $5,108 in 2025.

 Find a financial advisor

-To expert financial advice for retirement, let Unbiased match you with a financial advisor who understands your unique needs.
+To find specialist, expert retirement advice, let Unbiased match you with a financial advisor who can work out your unique needs.

 Match with an advisor today.